- TOP 10

 They may be the most consistently praised company on this list, but you’ll have to pay up for this level of quality.
 They’re the boutique brand of answering service companies, purposefully small but dedicated to quality.

 You’ll pay about $250/mo for your standard 100 minutes, but their clients insist it’s worth the extra money, not just because of the excellent customer service but the hands-on, extremely personalized approach to dealing with your business.

 These guys offer a little bit of everything, which may be why they’re so respected in the industry.
-Answer Connect trains their staff longer than average and cost a little more because of it, but they’re large and built to handle any volume of business in any field.
+Answer Connect trains their staff longer than average and costs a little more because of it, but they’re large and built to handle any volume of business in any field.

-Their plans are also very adaptable to an individual company’s needs, but one factor really stands out here: they not only don’t charge more for appointment scheduling, they have their own structure already in place to handle it.
+Their plans are also very adaptable to an individual company’s needs, but one factor really stands out here: they not only don’t charge more for appointment scheduling, but they also have their own structure already in place to handle it.
 Perfect for legal and medical.

 NovusCall is also bare-bones, like AnswerAmerica, but also lets you add just about any service you might need to your basic plan.

 And what a basic plan!
 500 minutes for not quite $400 a month is a good bargain — if your customers’ calls tend to take a while.
 That plan only covers 150 calls, so choose wisely.
 However, they can handle any service under the sun, and you can easily track the length and nature of your calls.

 A real bargain.
 Low prices, much-improved web chat support, solid service, HIPAA compliant, and their unique pricing system starts with a $50 base then adds less than a dollar per minute after that, so you only pay for what you use.

 These folks specialize in the medical field, and they’re probably the first place to go if you’re anticipating a lot of Spanish-speaking customers.
 The only downside is that you’ll have to write your own script.